04 - Cassandra

 INFO 19:01:40 No gossip backlog; proceeding

 The seed node is now started.
-Now open another terminal on iot-lab-vsrv and repeat the whole configuration procedure for the other Cassandra node with the IP address: 192.168.122.20.
-Keep in mind to use the correct IP addresses and specify the right seed node (192.168.122.10).
+Now open another terminal on iot-lab-vsrvr and repeat the whole configuration procedure for the other Cassandra node with the IP address: 192.168.140.20.
+Keep in mind to use the correct IP addresses and specify the right seed node (192.168.140.10).

-If everything worked flawlessly, open two other terminals on “iot-lab-vsrv” and connect to the two cassandra nodes as root via ssh and type:
+If everything worked flawlessly, open two other terminals on iot-lab-vsrvr and connect to the two Cassandra nodes as root via ssh and type:

 /usr/local/bin/apache-cassandra-2.1.11/bin/nodetool status